monarch-initiative/monarch-legacy/README.md

     > npm version
         ...
-          npm: '3.3.10',
+          npm: '3.4.0,
         ...
-          node: '0.12.7',
+          node: '4.2.2',

-We will be migrating to NodeJS 4.x soon; 4.x is the successor to the 0.12.x version of NodeJS.
+About Node Versioning: Node 4.x is the immediate successor to the 0.12.x version of NodeJS.
+The version number jumped from 0.12.2 to 4.0.0 as a result of the NodeJS committee adjusting their version-numbering system recently.
+More information is in the [V4.0 Release Notes](https://nodejs.org/en/blog/release/v4.0.0/).

 ### Download and Install Monarch